fluree/docs.flur.ee/content/db_transactions.md

 ]
 ```

 However, if you would like to reference that tempid somewhere else in your transaction, it is helpful to create a unique tempid.
-To make a unique tempid, just append the stream with any non-valid stream character (anything other than a-z, A-Z, 0-9, _) followed by anything else.
+To make a unique tempid, just append the collection with any non-valid collection character (anything other than a-z, A-Z, 0-9, _) followed by anything else.
 For example, `_user$jdoe` or `_user#1 `.

 FlureeQL example:
 ```